codsen/codsen/readme.md

 In monorepo, npm libraries are located in `packages/` folder.
 Inside, the source code is located either in `src/` folder (normal npm library) or in the root, `cli.js` (if it's a command-line application).

-The npm script within each package's `package.json` "`dev`", the `"dev": "rollup -c --dev --silent"` builds the development version retaining all `console.log`s with row numbers.
+The npm script within each package's `package.json` "`dev`", the `"dev": "rollup -c --dev"` builds the development version retaining all `console.log`s with row numbers.
 It's handy to have [js-row-num-cli](https://www.npmjs.com/package/js-row-num-cli) installed globally so you can automatically update the row numbers on all `console.log`s.

 **[⬆ back to top](#codsen)**